-Fog and mist are the most common causes of reduced visibility, but snow, thick haze, smoke and heavy rain can also constitute a hazard.
+Fog and mist are the most common causes of reduced visibility, but snow, thick haze, smoke and heavy rain can also constitute a hazard and have an impact on radar performance.
 The visibility limit requiring a warning should be determined in consultation with users.